thegamecracks/berconpy/docs/source/intro.rst

 **berconpy** allows logging information about the protocol and the client during runtime with the built-in :py:mod:`logging` module.
 By default, no logging configuration is used.
-You can set up logging either with :py:func:`logging.basicConfig()` (which configures the root logger) or by adding your own handlers to the ``berconpy`` logger.
+You can set up logging either by calling :py:func:`logging.basicConfig()` (which configures the root logger) or by adding your own handlers to the ``berconpy`` logger.